brettbatie/filerev-info/website.md

 - **Duplicate definition**: content is 100% byte-identical.
 Not filename-based, not fuzzy.
 Google proprietary formats (Docs/Sheets/Slides) are not currently checked for duplicates.
 - **Deletions are soft**: always go to Google Drive trash.
 30-day recovery window before permanent deletion.
 Filerev's "Restore Trash" tool can pull them back en masse.
+- **Move vs. Delete scope differs**: Bulk Delete can act on an entire category (with or without filters) in one action.
+Move operates only on files explicitly selected from loaded results pages (~100/page) — there is no "move every file in this category" equivalent.
+This distinction matters when describing what "bulk" means for each operation.
 - **Hidden/orphaned file mechanism**: occurs when a file's parent folder (owned by someone else) is deleted.
 The file persists, still counts against quota, but isn't reachable via normal browsing.
 - **Google Drive's native limitations that Filerev works around**:
   - No folder-size display